dronir/HYgradu/README.md

 ## Installation

 ### Simple
-Keep the HYgradu.cls file in your working directory when writing the .tex file.
+Keep the HYgradu.cls file and sinetti.pdf in your working directory when writing the .tex file.

-### Recommended
+### More general
-Add HYgradu.cls to your LaTeX distribution tree.
+Add HYgradu.cls and sinetti.pdf to your LaTeX distribution tree to use it from any directory.
+Of course, this is a package you only usually need once so it's not that important.

 ## Usage
 The simplest way is just to take the template provided with the class file and start editing that.